Faculty Senate Bylaws (view as PDF File)

 With the exception of the Faculty Administrative Relations Committee and the Graduate Council, all committees of the faculty—also known as standing committees—are populated by the Senate’s Committee on Committees and confirmed by Senate at its organizational meeting in August.
 In cases where confirmed members cannot serve, the Committee on Committees shall reserve the right to make substitutions to committees of the faculty throughout the academic year with the confirmation of the Executive Committee of the Senate.
 Upon consultation with the administration, course releases or their equivalent may be granted for chairs of demanding standing committees and significant ad hoc committees.

 - To the greatest extent possible, committees will be representative of the faculty at large.

-- No faculty member should be appointed to more than two faculty Senate committees.
+- No faculty member should be appointed to more than two standing committees of the faculty.

-- Probationary tenure-track faculty members should be appointed to no more than one faculty Senate committee.
+- Probationary tenure-track faculty members should be appointed to no more than one standing committee of the faculty.

 - Faculty members should not be appointed to faculty committees during the first year of service at UTC.

 - There should be rotation of memberships on committees in order to give faculty more varied experiences.